retostauffer/python-colorspace/paper.md

 ## Color vision deficiency

-Figure \autoref{fig-cvd} shows how badly inefficient color maps can break down.
+\autoref{fig-cvd} shows how badly inefficient color maps can break down.
 The figure shows the same data four times, once using a palette based on the RGB rainbow (left) and once using the sequential HCL palette 'Blue-Yellow' (right).
 While the top row shows the original colors for people